Write ArticlesWrite Articles donateDonate ContactContact

 I do not want to be the guy who says “Hey, Kid.
 I know you think that this medicine is helping you and that you finally feel normal…but you’re wrong…it’s evil…stop doing it…be miserable and you’ll be a better person.”
 That is not my intention at all.

-If you are the exception, then you should be able to read this entire site and have the nagging sense that “yeah…I get what you’re saying, but I think it’s different in my case…I think I need it.”
+If you are the Adderall success case, if it truly helps you with a lifelong problem, then you should be able to read this entire site and have the nagging sense that “yeah…I get what you’re saying, but I think it’s different in my case…I think I need it.”
 If that’s how you feel then don’t let me stop you.
 This site is not for you.
 Ignore every word.
 Go do what makes you happy and helps you, even if that’s taking Adderall.

-You may believe Adderall is just a medicine that is no more detrimental than antibiotics.
+You may believe Adderall is simply a medicine that is no more detrimental than antibiotics.
 You may be on Adderall right now and loving every minute of it (or simply not seeing it as a big deal).
 You may view Adderall as the wonder-drug that saved you from a lifetime of failure.
-You may think that this whole site is dangerous and misguided for persuading people out of doing something that helps you and/or helps people you know.
+You may think that this whole website is dangerous and misguided for persuading people out of doing something that helps you and/or helps people you know.
 If any of that applies to you, then you are outside the target audience for this website.
-I have no interest in talking people out of something that helps them.
+I have no interest in talking you out of something that helps you.

-There are many people who feel deeply that Adderall is holding them back from being the kind of person they want to be.
-This may seem counter-intuitive to you if you are somebody who has only seen the positive side of Adderall, but I promise you that such people exist.
+You may not realize it, but there are many people who feel deeply that Adderall is holding them back from being the kind of person they want to be.
+This may seem counter-intuitive to you if you are somebody who has only seen the positive side of Adderall, or have only seen Adderall from the outside, but I promise you that such people exist.
 I am one of them, and the comment threads on this website are filled with passionate testimonials from many, many others.
 That is who I built this site for.
 Nobody else.
 Every word on this website was written for a person who takes Adderall and wants to quit on their own accord — for reasons that are clear to them but may be foreign to you — and I urge you to evaluate it from that perspective before flaming it.

 TL;DR - This site is called “Quitting Adderall” not “Don’t Take Adderall”.
 My target reader is somebody who already takes/has taken Adderall and wants to quit, for whatever reason.
 If you are not somebody who thinks “I want to quit Adderall” on a regular basis, then this website is not for you.